Bathtubs, Boundaries, and Sandboxes: AI Regulatory Learning under Legal Uncertainty

 Lastly, the \textit{Standardisers} category groups those actors who translate the legislative provisions into concrete technical and regulatory specifications.
 The major actor in this category are the European Standardisation Bodies, such as \ac{CEN}, \ac{CENELEC}, and \ac{ETSI}.
 They develop standards, including those at the request by the \ac{EU} Commission, that then become regulatory instruments in the form of harmonised standards and ultimately serve as the key instruments for sector-specific, vertical governance by presuming conformity with the AI Act.
 However, this functional category also extends to actors such as the AI Office when they develop codes of practice and implementation guidelines.
 Like technical standards, these instruments serve to bridge the gap between abstract legal commands and practical application, providing the detailed specifications necessary for the micro level to demonstrate conformity.
 While serving as intermediary between legislation and technical requirements, these instruments also become tools in the bottom-up feedback to assess the feasibility and potentially adapt the legislation based on the micro-level experience.

-A detailed outline of the tasks of each actor, categorised by their level and the functional groups detailed above, is given by Table~\ref{tab:bathtub}.
-The table omits actors that are not formally defined in the AI Act, acknowledging the non formal, yet influential role of external experts or civil society, despite their implicit inclusion via the Scientific Panel and the Advisory Forum.
-In fact, be they internal to, e.g., an \ac{SME}, or external when consulted by a \ac{CA} in an \ac{AIRS} engagement, the input of the technical experts, while not serving any enforcement, evidence generation, or evidence aggregation function, still shapes the implementation of rules and the data used for learning, including advice on its interpretation.